Legislation.gov.uk: New Statute Law Database

 The content of the new Statute Law Database consists of the combined content of the previous UK Statute Law Database (SLD) and the Office of Public Sector Information (OPSI) website.
 Updated legislation on the new website is the same data as that available on SLD.
-The only exceptions are a few acts that are being updated by the editorial team that are available on SLD but will not be available on the new site until the revisions are complete and they are ready to be published to SLD and the new website.
+The only exceptions are a few acts that are being updated by the editorial team that is available on SLD but will not be available on the new site until the revisions are complete and they are ready to be published to SLD and the new website.
 Many of the revised documents held by SLD are also available in the OPSI dataset as an "as enacted" version.
 The new website combines these so one can switch between the different versions.